MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/activation-troubleshoot-mak-issues.md

 ## Internet and telephone activation fail

 Contact a local Microsoft Activation Center.
-For phone numbers of Microsoft Activation Centers worldwide, go to [Microsoft Licensing Activation Centers worldwide telephone numbers](https://www.microsoft.com/en-us/Licensing/existing-customer/activation-centers).
-Be sure to provide the Volume License agreement information and proof of purchase when calling.
+For the telephone numbers of Microsoft Activation Centers worldwide, go to [Microsoft Licensing Activation Centers worldwide telephone numbers](https://www.microsoft.com/en-us/Licensing/existing-customer/activation-centers).
+Make sure to provide the Volume License agreement information and proof of purchase when you call.

 [Back to list](#list)